On knot types of clean Lagrangian intersections in $T^*\mathbb{R}^3$: Appendix: Orientations of moduli spaces and proof of Theorem

-In the case of $m=0,1$, we reduced to the case where the automorphism group is trivial by adding even number of boundary marked points.
-See the discussion of \cite[Subsection 4.2.3]{EES-ori}.
-We omit the proof. \end{proof}
+In the case where $m=0,1$, we reduce to the case where the automorphism group is trivial by adding even number of boundary marked points.
+For details, see the discussion of \cite[Subsection 4.2.3]{EES-ori}. \end{proof}